smirarab/pasta/README.txt

 If you do NOT give it a starting tree sequences, then SATe will use RAxML to infer the initial tree.
 This requires an alignment.
-If all of the input sequences are of the same length, then SATe will assume that you are providing it with an aligned matrix; it will realign the data during the course of the algorithm, but the initial tree search will be conducted on the alignment that you supply.
+If all of the input sequences are of the same length, then SATe will assume that you are providing it with an alignment matrix; it will realign the data during the course of the algorithm, but the initial tree search will be conducted on the alignment that you supply.
 If your initial sequences do not have the same length and you do not supply a tree, then SATe will use the alignment tool that you have selected